“Fraud is the daughter of greed” ― Jonathan Gash

-Here are 5 popular real estate scams that cause severe financial distress to unwitting participants:
+Here are five popular real estate scams that cause severe financial distress to unwitting participants:

+- Tenant Scams.
 Homeowners who fail to sell their home may opt to lease their property instead.
 Pressured for any cash flow, they rent their home to people with substandard credit or choose to ignore documentation that would otherwise be red flags in less hurried situations.
-Frustration and financial heart ache soon follow once they stop receiving rent.
+Frustration and financial heartache soon follow once they stop receiving rent.
 Bad tenants can remain in a home months after they stop paying rent, costing landlords not only thousands in back rent, but on utilities such as water bills, home repairs and legal fees.
-Solution: Novice land lords should have income and credit documentation verified by a reputable property management company not affiliated with a homeowner’s real estate agent.
+Solution: Novice landlords should have income and credit documentation verified by a reputable property management company not affiliated with a homeowner’s real estate agent.

+5. Real Estate Seminars.
 “Free” real estate seminars are back in droves after the Great Recession.
-They’re hosted by “legendary” real estate personalities with captivating stories, purporting to teach house “flipping” to innocent pensioners eager to make “millions” in investment properties.
-Buy enough of their CD’s, books, or coaching classes and thousands of dollars later a student might be lucky enough to have the “expert” invite them to participate in a real estate deal.
+They’re hosted by “legendary” real estate personalities with captivating stories purporting to teach house “flipping” to innocent pensioners eager to make “millions” in investment properties.
+Buy enough of their CD’s, books, or coaching classes and thousands of dollars later, a student might be lucky enough to have the “expert” invite them to participate in a real estate deal.
 Solution: Don’t attend these seminars with your wallet.
-Check out local real estate investment clubs that does not require its participants to buy anything.
+Check out local real estate investment clubs that do not require participants to buy anything.